 Prime Video also offers a 30-day free trial, and is available on a wide variety of supported devices.
 It’s a bit stingier with simultaneous streams (up to three at once, or two of the same title), and you can download between 15-25 total titles (depending on your region) onto any two devices.

 With its latest price hikes Netflix is really expensive (20 USD/month for the top tier, which includes four devices for streaming and downloading).
 But it does have by far the best user interface (HBO, Amazon, and Hulu seem to be in a constant tussle for the worst), its global library includes over 17,000 titles, and we’re still fans of its release-everything-at-once binge model.
-But HBO and Apple are better if you want to watch the most shows people are talking about, and Hulu is great for its comprehensive TV offerings and live TV option.
+And hey, the new ad-supported tier comes in at just 7 USD/month (no downloads, though!).
+But HBO and Apple are better if you want to watch the most shows people are talking about, and Hulu is great for its comprehensive TV offerings and a live TV option.

 The best thing iPlayer has going for it is that it’s free (just like other British streamers like Channel 4 and ITV).
 But it’s also got a fantastic back catalog of classic British shows, and every now and then it will show top live sports events, and it can even give us an early look at shows that stream later across the pond (like Doctor Who or Peaky Blinders).